 Rental Income Tax for Individuals in Cyprus Personal Income Tax on Rent Individuals must include income from rent in their total taxable earnings.
 How much you pay depends on your overall income bracket.
 This means your rental earnings are taxed progressively and combined with other types of income, such as employment salary and taxed accordingly.

-Here are the 2025 personal income tax brackets in Cyprus:
+Here are the personal income tax brackets in Cyprus after the 2026 tax reform:

 Tax Rate (%)